-The Fund may, but is not required to, utilize a variety of derivative strategies (both long and short positions) for investment purposes, leveraging purposes, or in an attempt to hedge against market, credit, interest rate, currency and other risks in the portfolio.
+The Fund may, but is not required to, utilize various derivative strategies (both long and short positions) for investment purposes, leveraging purposes, or in an attempt to hedge against market, credit, interest rate, currency and other risks in the portfolio.
+The Fund may use various derivatives transactions to add leverage to its portfolio.
 See "Use of Leverage."
-Generally, derivatives are financial contracts whose value depends upon, or is derived from, the value of an underlying asset, reference rate or index, and may relate to, among others, individual debt instruments, interest rates, currencies or currency exchange rates, commodities, and related indexes.
-Examples of derivative instruments that the Fund may use include, without limitation, futures and forward contracts (including foreign currency exchange contracts), call and put options (including options on futures contracts), credit default swaps, total return swaps, basis swaps and other swap agreements.
+Generally, derivatives are financial contracts whose value depends upon, or is derived from, the value of an underlying asset, reference rate or index, and may relate to, among others, individual debt instruments, interest rates, currencies or currency exchange rates, commodities and related indexes.
+Examples of derivative instruments that the Fund may use include, without limit, futures and forward contracts (including foreign currency exchange contracts), call and put options (including options on futures contracts), credit default swaps, total return swaps, basis swaps and other swap agreements.
 The Fund's use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investment directly in securities and other more traditional investments.
 See "Principal Risks of the Fund-Derivatives Risk."
-Certain types of derivative instruments that the Fund may utilize are described elsewhere in this section, including those described under "-Certain Interest Rate Transactions," "-Hybrid Instruments," "-Structured Notes and Related Instruments" and "-Credit Default Swaps."
-Please see "Investment Objectives and Policies-Derivative Instruments" in the Statement of Additional Information for additional information about these and other derivative instruments that the Fund may use and the risks associated with such instruments.
+Certain types of derivative instruments that the Fund may utilize are described elsewhere in this section, including those described under "-Certain interest rate transactions," "-Hybrid instruments," "-Credit default swaps" and "- Structured notes and related instruments."
+Please see "Investment Objective and Policies-Derivative Instruments" in the Statement of Additional Information for additional information about these and other derivative instruments that the Fund may use and the risks associated with such instruments.
 There is no assurance that these derivative strategies will be available at any time or that PIMCO will determine to use them for the Fund or, if used, that the strategies will be successful.
-In addition, the Fund is subject to certain restrictions on its use of derivative strategies imposed by guidelines of Moody's, which issues ratings for ARPS.
+In addition, the Fund may be subject to certain restrictions on its use of derivative strategies imposed by guidelines of Moody's and Fitch, each of which issues ratings for the ARPS.